geodatup/website_blog/content/Logiciels/Get image from webservice with PyQgis.md

-Title: Recréer un cache de tuiles avec Qgis depuis un service WMS
+Title: Create cache tiles from OGC webMapservices with QGIS
-Date: 2010-12-03 10:20
+Date: 2017-01-03 10:20
 Authors: Hugo Roussaffa
+tags: SIG
 Summary:
 lang: en

-# Get image from webservice with PyQgis
+## Get image from webservice with PyQgis

-Create a layer with feature on interest area
+Create a layer with a minimum of one feature on your interested area

 add the Webservice

 select the feature layer (change the style or uncheck the layer, but still select!)

-Run the script
+Run the script (go down)

 change this var to your needs :